mrdrivingduck/uddi-experiment/README.txt

 4. For extra credit we can use the ServiceLocator to obtain an accessPoint for service 'uddi:uddi.joepublisher.com:service_helloworld'.
 And we then use this information to call this WebService Endpoint.
-In this example we use the code in the org.apache.juddi.example.wsdl2uddi.Call class, which is called using
+In this example we use the code in the edu.nuaa.juddi.api.Call class, which is called using

  mvn -Pcall test